Esri/arcgis-maps-sdk-toolkit-qt/uitools/CONTRIBUTING.md

    - If you want to render some text, do not use [Label](https://doc.qt.io/qt-5/qml-qtquick-controls2-label.html) use [Text](https://doc.qt.io/qt-5/qml-qtquick-text.html).

+   - Use `ItemDelegate`/`SwitchDelegate`/`RadioDelegate` etc in `ListView`s.
+Avoid creating custom delegate implementations that are built around `Item`.
+Avoid using inappropriate delegates like `Button` or `CheckBox` when an `ItemDelegate` or `CheckDelegate` would be more appropriate.

    There are a [rich variety](https://doc.qt.io/qt-5/qtquick-controls2-qmlmodule.html) of `Control`s that can serve as composable primitives in your new tool.
+It is worth your time to familiarize yourself with them.

    Any QML component you use which is not a `Control` will not participate in the styling, palette, or font system, and  may exhibit less advanced margin/padding behavior.
-Types like `Rectangle` are best saved for when you need to render an actual rectangle, like the striping in the Scalebar tool.
+Types like `Rectangle` are best saved for when you need to render an actual rectangle, such as the striping in the Scalebar tool.

+3. Understand when to use `anchors`, `Grid`, `GridLayout` and absolute positioning.

+   There is a myriad of ways to layout items in QML.
+Some are more appropriate than others in certain situations.

+   - Use [GridLayout](https://doc.qt.io/qt-5/qml-qtquick-layouts-gridlayout.html) (along with `ColumnLayout` and `RowLayout`) when you care about the **placement** and **sizing** of multiple items.

+   - Use [Grid](https://doc.qt.io/qt-5/qml-qtquick-grid.html) (along with `Column` and `Row`) when you care about the **placement** of multiple items, but do not wish to influence the sizing of the items (rarely needed if ever.)

+   - Use [anchors](https://doc.qt.io/qt-5/qtquick-positioning-anchors.html) when the other options seem inappropriate, either because you are sizing one item, or you need to size/position items relative to the parent, independent of siblings.

+   - Set the `x`, `y`, `width` and `height` options as sparingly as possible, as this ignores padding, margins, and content bounds.
+Usually only required when defining new primitives, like the speech-bubble in the `Callout` tool.

 ### Widget View